HrushiBhatt/Autononmous-Radar-Mapping-Robot/README.md

 ### 2️⃣ Embedded Data Processing
 - **Angle & Distance Calculation** – Every reading is timestamped and tagged with its servo angle.
 IR voltages and ultrasonic echo times are converted into accurate distances (cm) using calibration formulas.
 - **Object Width Estimation** – The firmware monitors continuous detections across adjacent angles to compute an object’s **linear width**, factoring in the robot’s geometry.
-- **Packet Formation** – Each detected object is encoded as:

-and streamed via Wi-Fi TCP to the host computer.

-This on-board computation reduces noise and bandwidth, sending only refined, high-value data.

 ---